Entraides et échanges autour de la technologie Scol - Informations and exchanges on the Scol technology

 WN_CHILDMENU

-allow the system menu to the child window
+allow the system menu to the child windowso would this work?

 set win = _CRwindow _channel nil 0 0 300 200 1 "Test Child"